Incident Management is not available on the Datadog for Government site.

 Go to the Communications tab.

 The default message has the incident’s title in the subject and information about the current status of the incident in the body.

 In an actual incident you would send updates to the people involved in the incident.
-For this example, you will send a notification to yourself only.
+For this example, send a notification to yourself only.